if making friends as an adult is hard, try doing it disabled

 what to do when the future feels uncertain

-Living with a progressive disease means living with uncertainty.
+Living with a progressive disease like Charcot-Marie-Tooth disease (CMT) means living with uncertainty.

 I don’t know exactly when things will get harder or how much my body will change.
 I just know that it will.